rm-hull/luma.led_matrix/doc/python-usage.rst

        virtual.set_position((offset, offset))
        time.sleep(0.1)

-Calling ``set_position`` on a virtual viewport, causes the device to render what is visible at that specific position; altering the position in a loop refreshes every time it is called, and gives an animated scrolling effect.
+Calling :py:meth:`~luma.core.virtual.viewport.set_position` on a virtual viewport, causes the device to render what is visible at that specific position; altering the position in a loop refreshes every time it is called, and gives an animated scrolling effect.

 By altering both the X and Y co-ordinates allows scrolling in any direction, not just horizontally.

 Color Model
 """""""""""
-Any of the standard :mod:`PIL.ImageColor` color formats may be used, but since the 8x8 LED Matrices are monochrome, only the HTML color names ``"black"`` and ``"white"`` values should really be used; in fact, by default, any value *other* than black is treated as white.
-The :py:class:`luma.core.canvas` object does have a ``dither`` flag which if set to True, will convert color drawings to a dithered monochrome effect.
+Any of the standard :mod:`PIL.ImageColor` color formats may be used, but since the 8x8 LED Matrices are monochrome, only the HTML color names :py:const:`"black"` and :py:const:`"white"` values should really be used; in fact, by default, any value *other* than black is treated as white.
+The :py:class:`luma.core.canvas` constructor does have a :py:attr:`dither` flag which if set to :py:const:`True`, will convert color drawings to a dithered monochrome effect.

 .. code:: python